 Best Vacation Rentals in Midtown:

-*These condos are located right outside of Midtown on Music Row.
-However, you can easily walk to Midtown and as an added bonus, you’re super close to Edgehill Village.
+*These vacation rentals are located outside of Midtown on Music Row or near Edgehill Village.
+However, you can easily walk to Midtown.

 Photos of Midtown: